In Memory Of

 A WRITE|IGNITE Workshop production, part of the Fertile Ground Festival of New Works

-ABOUT IN MEMORY OF: Nonbinary aspiring actor Vale fails to pay rent and other necessities in memories as decreed by the U.S. government after the war, and Vale must choose whether to join the resistance to abolish memory currency or give up their most precious moments to survive.
+Nonbinary aspiring actor Vale fails to pay rent and other necessities in memories as decreed by the U.S. government after the war, and Vale must choose whether to join the resistance to abolish memory currency or give up their most precious moments to survive.

 About The Creative Team